neondatabase/website/content/docs/get-started-with-neon/using-api-keys.md

 4. Choose a unique name that will help you remember what this key is for.
 For example, if you want a key for your testing environment, name the key `Test Key`.
 5. Click the `Create` button and copy the generated key.

 You need to store your key in a safe location, Neon does not store this key for you.
 If you lose your key, revoke the lost key and create a new key to access the Neon API.
-You can safely store your your API key in a credential manager on your local machine, or using a credential management service like [AWS Key Management Service](https://aws.amazon.com/kms/).
+You can safely store your API key in a credential manager on your local machine, or using a credential management service like [AWS Key Management Service](https://aws.amazon.com/kms/).

-All API keys remain valid until they are revoked.
+Remember, all API keys remain valid until you revoke them.

 ### Revoke an API Key